Issues in Post-war Japanese Society 2

 Classroom discussions will encourage the students to develop a critical awareness of present-day Japan and question their own stereotypes and images – which will be underlined by the essay, in which the students will be familiarised with bibliographic methods, taking also into account how sources from the world wide web should be dealt with.
 Furthermore, in the essay the students will be encouraged to make critical use of a wide range of media, such as books, academic journals and newspapers.
 The course is essential for anyone planning to further investigate contemporary Japanese culture and society in course of their degree.

-WorkloadThis is a one term course taught over 10 weeks with a 2-hour lecture per week.
+WorkloadThis is a one term course taught over 10 weeks with a 2-hour lecture and one hour tutorial per week.

 Scope and syllabus

 Whereas the course 'Issues in post-war Japanese society I' (term 1) focuses more on the political discourses at work in post-war Japan, this course is designed to look at post-war Japanese (popular) culture and society.
 Specific topics to be dealt with thus include:

 - changes of gender roles

 - challenges of an ageing society